The Institute of Engineering Sciences areas of expertise

 Signal Processing and Communications Systems

-In addition to video communication, image processing, and control systems, the group has a particular interest in developments for 5G and communications infrastructure, ranging from channel models, error control, and propagation studies to applied electromagnetics.
-Members of the group regularly publish in leading international journals such as IEEE Transactions on Circuits and Systems for Video Technology, IEEE Signal Processing Magazine, IEEE Transactions on Electromagnetic Compatibility, IEEE Transactions on Wireless Communications, and IEEE Transactions on Automatic Control.
-Recent research projects include 3D point cloud compression, logo watermarking with the wavelet transform modulus maxima, application of the Feature Selective Validation method in computational electromagnetics, channel modelling for high-speed train wireless communication systems, and decoupling controller design for non-linear uncertain systems.
-The group has two specialised laboratories:
+In addition to video communication, image processing, and computer vision, the group has a particular interest in developments for 5G and communications infrastructure, ranging from channel models, error control, and propagation studies to applied electromagnetics.
+Other areas of expertise include high speed logic, embedded systems design, and power electronics.
+Members of the group regularly publish in leading international journals such as IEEE Transactions on Circuits and Systems for Video Technology, IEEE Transactions on Multimedia, IEEE Transactions on Electromagnetic Compatibility, IEEE Transactions on Wireless Communications, and IEEE Transactions on Vehicular Technology.
+Recent research projects include 3D point cloud compression, perceptual image coding with just noticeable difference, logo watermarking with the wavelet transform modulus maxima, application of the Feature Selective Validation method in computational electromagnetics, partial discharge modelling and on-line location methods, in addition to channel modelling for high-speed train wireless communication systems.
+The group has three specialised laboratories:

 1) The Communications Laboratory hosts systems for network simulation, channel coding, video compression, and video transmission.

-Members of the group have leadership roles in learned societies and professional bodies (e.g., A. Duffy is on the Board of Directors of the International Wire and Cable and the next President of the IEEE EMC Society) and serve on the Editorial Boards of top journals.
+Members of the group have leadership roles in learned societies and professional bodies (e.g., Professor Alistair Duffy is on the Board of Directors of the International Wire and Cable and the President of the IEEE EMC Society) and serve on the Editorial Boards of top journals.
 The Head of the Group is Professor Raouf Hamzaoui.

 Solid Mechanics and Materials